alexch/codelikethis/public/lessons/learn_to_code_with_javascript/objects.md

 > for (let state of states) { console.log(state) }
 ```

-> You probably shouldn't do this, since it only removes the *value*, but not the *key*, from the property list.
+> Remember, this only removes the *value*, but not the *key*, from the property list.
+> This can be dangerous!

 # LAB: A Menu Order